alexey-luchinsky/rrF/README.md

 Several histograms can be saved either by giving "-v" arguments more than once, or in the list form like **-v "[m2_12, pT_3]"

+You can also ask to generate histograms of all daughters' pairs by using the **-a** argument.
+The number after it will show tha maximum daughter, so that command

+    ./rrF -a 3

+will give you histograms over m_12, m_13, m_23.
+Note that no check on actual number of daughters is performed, to it is you responsibility not to ask for too much histograms.
+For example, you should not use **-a 4** for tau -> e nu nu decay.

 You can also impose some cuts on the listed above variables.
 This can be done by specifying -c (or --cuts) argument.
 For example,

     ./rrF.exe -v E_1 -c "E_2<0.3"